SHAKOTN/py_kafka_checker/README.md

 ## Overview
 ### Project Structure
-There are two separate docker services with own Dockerfiles and build instructions: `consume` and `produce`.
+Two separate docker services with own Dockerfiles and build instructions: `consume` and `produce`.

+There is also a service which is responsible for initializing database - `migrate`.

 They also have their own dependencies, because `produce` doesn't need database to generate messages

 It's not optimal and I would have two different repos for each service, but I think that would be too much for this assignment.
-Also, it saves time for DevOps work
+Also, it saves time doing DevOps work

 - Service `consume` consists of: database session implementation, migrations  logic, Kafka consumer listening to kafka topic